Endlosschleifenet/roblox-starving-artists-bot/README.md

 </details>

 ## Usage

+>[!TIP]
+> The bot.py in this repository are the optimised settings for a full-screen 1920x1080 screen.

 1. Start the "[Starving Artists](https://www.roblox.com/games/8916037983/starving-artists-DONATION-GAME)" game on Roblox
 2. Position the game window appropriately (Fullscreen is recommended for 1920x1080 screens)